HongDiep18/New-HMVC-Shop/README.md

-# Welcome to New PHP MVC by TANHONGIT
+# Welcome to New PHP MVC by HONGDIEP

 The NEW-MVC-SHOP is a free e-commerce website project for everyone to use.
 It is built in pure PHP language.
 And anyone can use it.
 - Customers do not need to know much about technology.